WinterAxis/ESV-MD-Bible/The_Bible_esv/7_Judges/Judg_7.md

 Gideon sent messengers throughout all the hill country of Ephraim, saying, "Come down against the Midianites and capture the waters against them, as far as Beth-barah, and also the Jordan."
 So all the men of Ephraim were called out, and they captured the waters as far as Beth-barah, and also the Jordan.

 ###### 25
 And they captured the two princes of Midian, Oreb and Zeeb.
 They killed Oreb at the rock of Oreb, and Zeeb they killed at the winepress of Zeeb.
-Then they pursued Midian, and they brought the heads of Oreb and Zeeb to Gideon across the Jordan. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+Then they pursued Midian, and they brought the heads of Oreb and Zeeb to Gideon across the Jordan.

 ***